 - Consider medication.
 For some individuals, nitrous oxide or sedatives might help calm their nerves.

 - Give yourself a break.
-Consider taking small breaks during treatment when you begin to feel anxious or claustrophobic.
+Consider taking small breaks during the treatment when you begin to feel anxious or claustrophobic.
 Just tell your dentist anytime you think that your anxiety is getting worse.
 Get up and get some fresh air.

 - Consider sedation dentistry.
 Some dentists specialize in sedation dentistry, which involves receiving dental treatments under full or partial loss of consciousness.
 A majority of people won’t probably require sedation dentistry, but if you have significant dental anxiety that you refuse to receive dental treatment without getting sedated, then sedation dentistry might be what you need.